How to Implement a Zero Trust Security Model in Your Organization

 Zero Trust Technologies and Solutions

-This is a technique that divides your network into smaller and isolated segments, each with its own security policies and controls.
-Micro-segmentation can help you reduce the attack surface, limit the lateral movement of attackers, and isolate and contain breaches.
+This technique divides your network into smaller, isolated segments, each with its own policies and controls.
+Micro-segmentation shrinks the attack surface, limits the lateral movement of attackers, and helps you contain a breach.

-These are services that act as intermediaries between users and applications, and provide secure and context-aware access to them.
-Identity-aware proxies can help you verify the identity and context of users, enforce multi-factor authentication, and apply adaptive policies based on risk level.
+These services sit between users and applications and provide secure, context-aware access.
+Identity-aware proxies verify the identity and context of users, enforce multi-factor authentication, and apply adaptive policies based on risk.

-This is a process that transforms data into an unreadable format, using a secret key or algorithm, and prevents unauthorized access or modification.
-Data encryption can help you protect your data at rest and in transit, and ensure its confidentiality, integrity, and availability.
+Encryption transforms data into an unreadable format using a secret key, which blocks unauthorized access or modification.
+It protects data at rest and in transit and keeps it confidential and intact.

 Zero Trust Best Practices and Tips